Do you feel guilty about having dental phobia?

 Dental Anxiety and Dental Phobia: What’s the Difference?

 Dental phobia and dental anxiety are common concerns for many patients.
 It is estimated that 45 million people suffer from anxiety related to dental treatment in the United States.
-This anxiety is often related to the fear of pain or needles causing discomfort.
+This anxiety is often related to the fear of discomfort or needles causing discomfort.
 Some people have higher anxiety in general and these feelings can be intensified at the dental office.

 Although the expressions dental phobia or dental anxiety seem interchangeable, it is important to distinguish between the two in order to help patients find ways to cope with them.